whatwg/sg/Stages.md

 * Identification of a relevant WHATWG Workstream and Standard that will host the feature, and notification of the Workstream Editor(s).
    </td>
    <td>
-* Consensus that the problem is worth solving, and is within the scope of the WHATWG.
+<ul><li>Consensus that the problem is worth solving, and is within the scope of the WHATWG.
-* Commitment from the spec community to do work on the specification, which includes: review the spec and discussion about API improvements and adjustments.
+<li>Commitment from the spec community to do work on the specification, which includes: review the spec and discussion about API improvements and adjustments.
-* The WHATWG commits to hosting a specification draft in a repository or branch (if the champion requests it).
+<li>The WHATWG commits to hosting a specification draft in a repository or branch (if the champion requests it).</li>ul>
    </td>
    <td>* The explainer follows the guidelines at <a href="https://tag.w3.org/explainers/">https://tag.w3.org/explainers/</a>.
    </td>